FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/WritingCustomShaders.md

 | Receive Shadows | `Unavailable` | - | - |
 | Cast Shadows | `Unavailable` | - | - |

-You can also use the following keywords to compile conditionally based on shading level, alpha clip, and available features
+You can also use the following keywords to compile conditionally based on shading level, alpha clip, and available fields:

 |:--------------------------|:--------------------------|
 | Shader Level Basic | `VERDANT_BASIC` |